agnanachandran/agnanachandran.github.io/source/_posts/2013-07-29-software-engineering-at-the-university-of-waterloo.markdown

 title: "Software Engineering at the University of Waterloo"
 date: 2013-07-29 00:23
 comments: true
-categories:
+categories: [UWaterloo, Software Engineering, Courses]
 ---
-*Originally posted May 30th, 2013*

-*Last updated December 22nd, 2013*

-Hi there.
-I’m a 1B/2A co-op student.
-I’m here to talk about software engineering.

 This post was inspired by [a fellow software engineering student at UW](http://aimango.wordpress.com/2013/05/12/software-engineering-waterloo-courses/).
 If you want even more detail than I'm providing here, check it out.

+*Last updated December 29th, 2013*

 ## The Courses